CLOBOT-Co-Ltd/clober/clober_simulation/README.md

 2. Click on the map where clober is located and drag the green arrow toward the dirction the robot is facing.

-3. Repeat step 1 and 2 to increase data precision
+3. Repeat step 1 and 2 to increase data precision.

-4. Launch keyboard teleoperation to further increase precision
+4. Launch keyboard teleoperation to further increase precision.

 ```bash
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py